I'm Honey!

 Blondes kind of get it easier as a blonde with white hair just becomes a lighter shade of blonde with what seems like no effort at all.

 For brunettes, it’s a little more sensitive.
-As each year passes think to gradually lighten up the shade.
+As each year passes, aging and changes in hormones can affect hair color, texture, and hair growth, making it important to adjust your hair care routine.
+Hereditary traits also play a significant role in how your hair changes over time.
 We forget as our hair fades our skin tone also fades.
 So, a rich brunette shade that worked at 40 won’t necessarily work as well at 50.
-A good colorist should advise and work with you on this as well.
+Working with a good colorist can help you manage these changes and maintain a flattering look.

 Removing yellow from white hair